jack-r-warren/distributed-crl/docs/documentation.md

 A Participant consists of the following:

-- A Certificate
+- A Certificate which is signed by an Authority authorizing the party to participate in the network
-- A list of all Authorities
-- A list of all other Participants
 - A list of CertificateRevocations to process
 - The Blockchain
 - The hash and height of the most recent validated Block (for efficiency when validating new Blocks)